jacobcode01/ChurnLabs/README.md

 accuracy    73%
 precision   0
 recall      0
-f1          0
+f1_score    0
-roc-auc     0.5
+roc_auc     0.5
-pr-auc      0.26
+pr_auc      0.26
 ```
 - Since the dataset contains ~73% non-churn customers, the model achieves 73% accuracy.
-- However, it fails to identify any churners, resulting in zero precision, recall, and F1 score.
+- However, it fails to identify any churners, resulting in zero precision, recall, and F1-Score.
 - A model that never identifies a churner is useless to a retention team, which is why recall and PR-AUC are the metrics that actually matter here.
 - The ROC-AUC of 0.5 confirms that the model has no predictive power and performs equivalent to random guessing.
 - A PR-AUC of 0.26 represents the theoretical floor, equal to the minority class proportion, meaning any useful model must exceed this.